Definition of Product Cost per Unit

-In accounting, we define the product cost as the direct material, direct labor, and manufacturing overhead.
-Costs such as advertising, preparing invoices, delivery expense, office salaries, office rent and utilities, and interest on loans are examples of expenses that are not considered to be product costs.
-Rather, these costs are described as period costs since they are expensed immediately in the accounting period in which they were incurred.
+Other costs such as advertising, preparing invoices, delivery expense, office salaries, office rent and utilities, and interest on loans are examples of expenses that are not assigned to the products.
+Instead, these costs are described as period costs since they are expensed immediately in the accounting period in which they were incurred.

-Of course for a company to be profitable, it must have sufficient sales revenues (quantity and prices) to cover both the product costs of the units sold and the period expenses.
+Of course for a company to be profitable, it must have sufficient sales revenues (quantity and prices) to cover both the product costs of the units sold and the other expenses of the accounting period.